 For Certain Government Subsidies and Benefits

-For specific government welfare schemes where benefits, like cooking gas subsidies, are transferred directly into your bank account, your Aadhaar is often needed.
+For specific government welfare schemes where benefits, like cooking gas subsidies, are transferred directly into your bank account, your Aadhaar is often essential.
 This helps ensure that the correct person receives the benefit and prevents any misuse.

 For the National Food Security Programme (Ration Card)